quinn-diesel/flexbox-repo/README.md

 13 - Cross Browser Support and Autoprefixer
 - we can run the flexbox through a compiler
 - it's called Autoprefixer - takes the latest and greatest flexbox code and pre-fix all the possible vendor prefixes
-- autoprefixer will change all the elements that you want to do
+- autoprefixer will change a the elements that you want to do
 - the idea is to write the code and then compile the code into what you want to use
 - GULP is what we are going to use
 - package json track the version and plugins that need to install